 That Question is Not the Right One

 A business should not be socially responsible.
-Not because social responsibility is bad.
-It’s wonderful.
+Not because social responsibility isn't worthwhile or valuable.
+It's wonderful.
 The problem is in the question itself.

 Do you like it when people say you “should” do this… or you “should” do that?

-Doesn’t it feel like being scolded or chastised?
-It’s almost always said in a negative way.
+Doesn't it feel like being scolded or chastised?
+And “should” is almost always said negatively.

-I could go off on a tangent easily and write about why not to use “should”, but there’s no need.
+I could quickly go off on a tangent and write about why not to use “should,” but there's no need.
 There are countless articles published already.
 Here are two of my favorites with a business emphasis:

 - Should — The One Word You Need To Stop Saying Now (published on DrSoph.com)